RhyshaKachari/fake-news-detection/README.md

 - **Website Credibility score** indicating the "trustworthiness" of the website.
 - Provision to incorporate **user feedback** in the above two measures.

-The user feedback is taken into account while calculating the website credibility score for subsequent inferences.
+User feedback contributes to refining the model.
 The records corresponding to extension hits are stored in <code>data/model_predictions.csv</code> and the feedback log is stored in <code>data/user_corrections.csv</code>.
 These files can be used to re-train the model and refine its predictions.